-APPENDIX 2: PROJECTED TIMETABLE: ARCHAEOLOGY PROGRAM
+APPENDIX 2: PROJECTED SEQUENCE AND TIMETABLE: ARCHAEOLOGY PROGRAM

 A typical schedule for your first several years in the program follows.
 Do not expect the courses to be offered in the exact order as shown.
 Also, the research and teaching schedules of each student will vary depending on funding opportunities, and previous teaching experience.
 Finally, the semester numbering system applies only to semesters in residence: If you have field commitments during the academic year, your schedules must be adjusted accordingly.
-You still will be expected to take the General Examination within five semesters of entering the program.
+You still will be expected to take the MA general examination within five semesters of entering the program.
 (R) = Required